Aliases for PRKD2 Gene

 PRKD2 (Protein Kinase D2) is a Protein Coding gene.
-Among its related pathways are Immune response Function of MEF2 in T lymphocytes and PI3K / Akt Signaling.
+Diseases associated with PRKD2 include Polycystic Kidney Disease 3 With Or Without Polycystic Liver Disease and Angiolipoma.
+Among its related pathways are Ras signaling pathway and Development Slit-Robo signaling.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKD1.

 UniProtKB/Swiss-Prot Summary for PRKD2 Gene